MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/plan-your-deployment/enterprise-voice-solution/sip-trunking.md

 ### <a name="topologies-and-components-for-sip-trunking"></a>Topologias e componentes para tronco SIP

-A figura a seguir mostra a topologia de tronco SIP no Skype for Business Server.
+A figura a seguir mostra a topologia de tronco SIP em Skype for Business Server.

 **Topologia de tronco SIP**